delegate365/GovernanceToolkit365/power-bi.md

 [![link](./images/powerbi-8.png)](./images/powerbi-8 "Click to enlarge")
 - Save the file locally.
 - Adapt the Power-BI dashboard as needed and save any changes.
-- Publish it to the Power-BI portal to an Office 365 Group.
+- Publish it to the Power-BI portal to an Microsoft 365 Group.
 Done.

 Of course, you can create your own, custom Power-BI dashboard from a blank Power-BI file.
 Connect to your storage as described above.